Multiple Sclerosis (MS) Profile

 Specimen Retention Time Outlines the length of time after testing that a specimen is kept in the laboratory before it is discarded

-Stored serum 2 weeks
+Stored serum and CSF: 2 weeks

 Performing Laboratory Location The location of the laboratory that performs the test